 2 hours per Mass and 1-2 hours in visitation to the sick.
 Usually scheduled by roster weekly, fortnightly or monthly.
 Ongoing training and formation.

 Requirements for Admission to the Ministry

-A candidate is instituted in the Ministry of Acolyte for his lifetime and is not required to be re-instituted.
-In the Diocese of Wollongong, permission to regularly exercise the ministry is at the discretion of the Bishop and is granted for a maximum period of five years, following which the acolyte may apply for further five year periods of service.
-The acolyte must continually maintain a current Working With Children Check Clearance.
+Today a candidate is commissioned by the bishop as an Extraordinary Minister of Holy Communion for his lifetime and is not required to be re-commissioned.
+In the Diocese of Wollongong, permission to regularly exercise the ministries of Acolyte, Adult Server, Extraordinary Minister of Holy Communion and Communion of the Sick and Homebound is at the discretion of the Bishop and is granted for a maximum period of five years, following which the minister may apply for further five year periods of service.
+Acolytes and Adult Servers must continually maintain a current Working With Children Check Clearance.

 Acolytes must be separately authorised for Communion of the Sick and Home-bound and must consent to a National Police History Check by the Diocese of Wollongong.

 Guidelines for Acolytes, Altar Servers and Extraordinary Ministers of Holy Communion (3rd Edition, June 2015)